torfiMC/multicam-remap/README.md

 ## Written by Torfi Frans Olafsson

-I have a background in games graphics programming am an FPV drone hobbyist.
+I have a background in games graphics programming and am an FPV drone hobbyist.
 Recently I have been putting multiple cameras on my drones using hardware switches to flip between them.
 However, I have wanted to be able to see the feed from many of them at the same time, but in a way that isn't confusing.
-So I thought it could be cool to take their feed and fuse it like many VR and 360 cameras do, building a full spherical vision field around a virtual camera and output that to the video transmitter.
-This does introduce latency and is not suited for agressive acrobatic flight, but for slower platforms, it can work.
+So, I thought it could be cool to take their feed and fuse it like many VR and 360 cameras do, building a full spherical vision field around a virtual camera and output that to the video transmitter.
+This does introduce latency and is not suited for aggressive acrobatic flight, but for slower platforms, it can work.

 Transforming lens data using OpenCV and the CPU is very slow, but graphics hardware is perfect for it.
-So I thought about pre-computing the lens distortion correction into a lookup table for every pixel, which could be run on a fragment shader.
-The computation results in a texture that is never show, but contains two 16 bit channels, which represent the remapped U and V coordinates for each pixel.
+I decided to pre-compute the lens distortion correction into a lookup table for every pixel, which could be run on a fragment shader.
+The computation results in a texture that is never shown, but contains two 16-bit channels, which represent the remapped U and V coordinates for each pixel.

 ## Purpose